-If infrastructure is the backbone system to support the function of a city, technology is the catalyst which helps to optimize it.
+If infrastructure is the backbone that supports the functions of a city, technology is the catalyst which helps to optimize it.
 At enCity we leverage on technology to enable infrastructure systems such as water and transport to overcome major challenges.
-These challenges are the consequence of poor planning and management and worsened by Climate Change as well as the ever-increasing growth of population and economic activities.
+These challenges are the consequence of poor planning and management, worsened by climate change and the growth of population and economic development.
 To tackle these issues, enCity focuses on three critical areas:

 - Transportation: Traffic congestion hinders the competitiveness of cities and compromises the well-being of its citizens.
 We aim to decrease congestion levels by reducing the number of vehicles on the road while ensuring sufficient mobility capacity as well as attractive travel experiences.
 Through digital platforms, we can achieve this goal by improving transit accessibility, enabling car-pooling and optimizing parking systems.

-- Water infrastructure: Water is the source of life but it also poses a threat to communities if not managed properly. enCity is looking into advanced regenerative and sustainable solutions to prevent water-related disasters while ensuring a secure and clean water supply for communities.
+- Water infrastructure: Water is the source of life, but it also poses a threat to communities if not managed properly. enCity looks into advanced regenerative and sustainable solutions to prevent water-related disasters while ensuring a secure and clean water supply for communities.
 The aim is to transition from the current linear system of resource consumption to a sustainable circular model.